softwaremill/ox/doc/fork-join.md

 ## User, daemon and unsupervised forks

-In supervised scoped, forks created using `fork` behave as daemon threads.
-That is, their failure ends the scope, but the scope will also end once the main body and all user forks succeed, regardless if the (daemon) fork is still running.
+In supervised scopes, forks created using `fork` behave as daemon threads.
+That is, their failure ends the scope, but the scope will also end once the body and all user forks succeed, regardless if the (daemon) fork is still running.

 Alternatively, a user fork can be created using `forkUser`.
 Such a fork is required to complete successfully, in order for the scope to end successfully.
-Hence when the main body of the scope completes, the scope will wait until all user forks have completed as well.
+Hence, when the body of the scope completes, the scope will wait until all user forks have completed as well.

-Finally, entirely unsupervised forks can be ran using `forkUnsupervised`.
+Finally, entirely unsupervised forks can be started using `forkUnsupervised`.

 ## Unsupervised scopes